 I just love creating fun dish towels – I think they really dress up the kitchen and they make such great gifts!
-This snazzy little deer towel would be perfect as a hostess gift for any parties you’re attending!
+This snazzy little Plaid and Polkadot Deer Dish towel would be perfect as a hostess gift for any parties you’re attending!

 I also hold firmly to the rule that it’s ok to USE cute hand towels!
 That’s what washing machines are for right?? :)